Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/README.md

 ## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem30">Problem 30: Count character in a String :</a>

+Write a program to read a string and a character then count the character in that string

+## <a href="https://github.com/Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/tree/main/CPlusPlus-Problems-and-Solutions/Problems-and-Solutions-Set-3/problem30">Problem 31: Count character in a String (Match Case) :</a>

-Write a program to read a string and a character then count the character in string
+Write a program to read a string and a character then count the character in that string (Match case or not).